-The importance of great 1:1 meetings for better performance at work.
+The importance of great 1:1 meetings for better performance at work

 Today, the main question we're answering is why 1:1 meetings matter.
-But all in all, we'll be going over the what, why, and at least some of the how, to make sure you walk away with a proper understanding of how 1:1s can actually impact your organisation.
+But all in all, we'll be going over the what, why, and at least some of the how.
+All to make sure you properly understand the benefits of great 1:1 meetings for better performance.

 What is a 1:1?